-The Heritage International Xperiential School believes that language is key to inter-personal and cultural understanding.
-With this guiding principle, it seeks to make its students internationally-minded citizens who are open minded and respectful of different cultures and languages.
+HIXS believes that language is key to interpersonal and cultural understanding.
+With this guiding principle, it seeks to make its students international minded citizens who are open minded and respectful of different cultures and languages.

 It is important to develop the capacity to speak and understand more than one language, at the same time appreciating the value of one's mother tongue and this is the premise on which the Language Policy is based.
 The Heritage School understands and appreciates that its students might be from different linguistic backgrounds, given the multilingual nature of the Indian subcontinent.
 In addition, the school strives to make its students global citizens by exposing them to a variety of foreign languages.